 After just a few more minutes they were done.
 The french fries were nice and toasted, had a lovely golden brown color, and were amazingly crispy.
 If you’ve ever wondered how french fries are supposed to taste, this is it!

-Ordinarily I don’t eat french fries because of how terrible local restaurants are with their fried foods: dirty, stinky fryer shortening is used over and over and and it food a strange taste I hate.
+Ordinarily I don’t eat french fries because of how terrible local restaurants are with their fried foods: dirty, stinky fryer shortening is used over and over and it’s food a strange taste I hate.
 Used fryer oil wreaks of an odor I can’t seem to forget and I hate it.

 However, for once, I really enjoyed the french fries I ate.
 Guilt-free, fresh, healthy, and most of all, they were mine that I cooked myself!